-The Willow offers a free Professional Arts Training Program to the membership delivered by professional arts instructors and working arts professionals, many of whom are living with mental illness/substance use.
+The Willow offers seasonal, artistic programming and creative opportunities at no cost to the membership, delivered by professional arts instructors and working artists, majority of whom have lived or living experience of mental illness/substance use.

-At the end of each Professional Arts Training season, Member Artists present their work in group performances, publications, & visual art displays at Rodman Hall Art Centre and Mahtay Cafe and Lounge.
-They serve to promote our Member Artists to a wider audience, leading to recognition, earned income, & additional opportunities to launch or further their careers.
-Free & open to the public, seasonal exhibitions help to facilitate dialogue, reduce stigma, & celebrate social integration.
+At the end of each season, members present their work in group performances, publications, and visual art displays.
+They serve to promote our members to a wider audience, leading to community integration, recognition, and additional opportunities.
+Free and open to the public, seasonal exhibitions help to facilitate dialogue, reduce stigma, and celebrate social integration.